 GOOD FAITH DUTY.
 A director must carry out his or her duties in good faith, in a manner reasonably believed to be in the best interests of the membership of the Credit Union, and with such care, including reasonable inquiry, as an ordinarily prudent person in a like position would use under similar circumstances.

-Directors should take care not to violate the law, and not to be involved in decisions that benefit the director personally.
+Directors should take care not to violate the law

+and not to be involved in decisions that benefit the director personally.

 Directors should focus on the best interests of the membership as a whole.